LUMC/fastqsplitter/docs/index.rst

 A simple application to split FASTQ files.

 The algorithm is a reimplementation from `biopet-fastqsplitter
 <https://github.com/biopet/fastqsplitter>`_.
-Fastqsplitter reads a fastq
+Fastqsplitter splits a fastq file
-file.
-It then splits the reads over the designated output files.
+over the specified output files evenly.
+Fastqsplitter will read groups of a 100 fastq files.
+For example if 3 output files are specified record 1-100 will go to file 1, 101-200 to file 2, 201-300 to file 3 , 301-400 to file 1 again etc.
+This ensures the output fastq files are of equal size with no positional bias in the output files.

-This application does NOT work with multiline fastq sequences.
+Fastqsplitter is fast because it assumes each record is 4 lines.
+As a consequence this application does NOT work with multiline fastq sequences.
+Also input fastq records are NOT checked for being proper fastq records.
+Since all downstream analysis tools (FastQC, cutadapt, BWA etc.) do check if the input is correct, another input check in fastqsplitter was deemed redundant.

 fastqsplitter uses the excellent `xopen library by @marcelm
 <https://github.com/marcelm/xopen>`_.
 This determines by extension whether the
 file is compressed and allows for very fast compression and decompression of gzip files.

+Fastqsplitter has cythonized the files splitting algorithm which provides a 2x speedup over the pure python implementation.
+In case the cython extension cannot be build or downloaded during the installation a python fallback implementation is available.

 =============